user18130814200115-2/gopher2rss/README.md

 ## Usage
 In the gopher2rss.cfg file, you can put the url to any gopher page like so:
 ```
-host directory
 tilde.club /1/~user18130814200115/posts
 ```
-The space between the host and the directory is very important.

 The script will then produce an xml file for every text entry in the directory.
 If the entry is a gophermap rather than a text file, the script tries to estimate if the map is a directory or a post by counting the number of links as opposed to the number of info lines.
 If the number of info lines is greater, then we process the gophermap as a post, trunign the gopher links into html ones.